Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

-\begin{exmpl}[A general three-user $2 \times 2$ case] We assume now three general $n_r^{(k)} \times 2$ channel matrices.
+\begin{exmpl}[A General Three-User $2 \times 2$ Case] We assume now three general $n_r^{(k)} \times 2$ channel matrices.
 The resulting channel canonical matrices \eqref{eq:G_matrix_K_users} are of dimensions \mbox{$2 \times 2$}.
-To be optimal for all three users simultaneously, we need to use $3$-JET (which can be done using the same parameters of $2$-GMD, as explained in \remref{rem:nearly_k_jet}) .
+To be optimal for all three users simultaneously, we need to use $3$-JET (which can be done using the same parameters of $2$-GMD, as explained in \remref{rem:nearly_k_jet}).
 If we further wish to have the same SNR for all the scalar sub-channels, then we need to use $3$-GMD.
-Table \ref{table:PortionOfCapacityInfiniteSNR} summarizes the number of channel uses needed to be processed together to achieve a given fraction of the capacity (where the gap comes only from edge effects, due to the finite number of time extensions) for the general case of three $n_r^{(k)} \times 2$ channel matrices.
+Table \ref{table:PortionOfCapacityInfiniteSNR} summarizes achievable fractions of capacity corresponding to different numbers of time extensions.
+Again, the achievable rates tabulated are according to \eqref{eq:nearly:achievable_rate:naive}.
+For comparison, with $P \rightarrow \infty$, time-sharing between the users achieves $33\%$ of the capacity, whereas both Alamouti modulation and beamforming achieve $50\%$.\footnote{In all the schemes, we assume that the scalar codes used are capacity-achieving.}

 \end{exmpl}